Weigeltisauridae

 Weigeltisauridae is a family of gliding neodiapsid reptiles that lived during the Late Permian, between 259.51 and 251.9 million years ago.
 Fossils of weigeltisaurids have been found in Madagascar, Germany, Great Britain, and Russia.
-They are characterized by long, hollow rod-shaped bones extending from the torso that probably supported wing-like membranes.
-Similar membranes are also found in several other extinct reptiles such as kuehneosaurids and Mecistotrachelos, as well as living gliding lizards, although each group evolved these structures independently.
+They are characterized by long, hollow rod-shaped bones dubbed "patagials", which are unique to weigeltisaurids, extending from the lower torso that are suggested to have supported wing-like membranes.
+Similar membranes have also evolved in other extinct reptiles such as kuehneosaurids and Mecistotrachelos, as well as living gliding lizards, which are instead supported by the ribs.